-When Windows 10 was released, Microsoft used to force people to sign into their Microsoft accounts before they could download and install apps and games from the Microsoft Store.
-Luckily now that is a thing of the past.
-Today, if you are using a version of Windows 10 that was released after the spring of 2016, you can use the Microsoft Store with a simple local, offline user account.
-If you want to know more, read this guide:
+Back when Windows 10 was released, Microsoft used to force users to sign into their Microsoft accounts before they could download and install apps and games from the Microsoft Store.
+Luckily, that is a thing of the past.
+Do you want to download apps from Microsoft Store without an account?
+Read this simple guide:

-The Microsoft Store from Windows 10 offers one of the easiest ways to find, download, and install apps on our devices.
-Unfortunately, in the first versions of Windows 10, you could use the Microsoft Store only if you agreed to sign in to Windows 10 with a Microsoft account.
-The good news is that Microsoft changed its mind and, if you're running a Windows 10 version that's newer than the Anniversary Update, you can now download and install some of the apps from the Microsoft Store with a local account.
-This was first discovered by ghacks.net.
+The Microsoft Store from Windows offers one of the easiest ways to find, download, and install apps on our devices.
+If you're running Windows 11 or Windows 10, you can download and install some of the apps from the Microsoft Store by using a local account.

-That's great news for everyone who doesn't want to use the cloud and syncing features found in Windows 10 and prefers instead to use local user accounts, also known as offline accounts.
-However, there are two caveats about using the Microsoft Store without a Microsoft account:
+That's great news for everyone who doesn't want to use the cloud and syncing features that come with signing into a Microsoft account.
+However, there are two caveats about using the Microsoft Store with a local account:

-- If you're going to reinstall Windows 10, any apps or games that you also reinstall, are going to be reset, as they do not sync content, settings, or achievements (in games) because there's no Microsoft account connected to them.
+- If you're going to reinstall Windows, any apps or games that you also reinstall are going to be reset, as they do not sync content, settings, or achievements.

-The Microsoft Store might ask you to sign in with your Microsoft account, as seen in the screenshot below, you are out of luck.
+If Microsoft Store asks you to sign in with your Microsoft account, as seen in the screenshot below, you are out of luck.
 Just close the sign-in window and look for another free app in the Store.

-Immediately after you close the sign-in pop-up, the Microsoft Store starts downloading and installing the app, without asking for a Microsoft account.
+If you are lucky, after pressing the Get button, Microsoft Store starts downloading and installing the app, without asking for a Microsoft account.
 You can see the progress of the installation by looking at the circle inside the button.